 Don’t take these examples as brilliant though, with a bit more thought you can come up with a cracking domain name.
 This was in literally 3 minutes of looking.

 So, you have your name, next you buy it.
-If there’s an offer on, the first year is usually around $0.01, but that’s only when you buy it for the length term of 2 years.
+If there’s an offer, the first year is usually around $0.01, but that’s only when you buy it for the 2-year term.
 So, it will cost you around $10 to $15 in all.

-I won’t insult your intelligence by going though the registering of a new account with GoDaddy or the buying process, it’s very easy.
+I won’t insult your intelligence by going through the registering of a new account with GoDaddy or the buying process, it’s very easy.
 Just don’t click on any of the upsells they offer you.
-You don’t really need them and if ever you do, you can go back and buy them at anytime.
+You don’t really need them and if ever you do, you can go back and buy them at any time.